Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 Key Differences

-1. Management: External secrets are managed outside the Compose file, while internal secrets are defined within it.
+1. Management: External secrets are managed outside the Compose file, internal secrets are defined within it.

-2. Security: External secrets offer better security as they’re not visible in the Compose file.
+2. Security: External secrets offer better security since they’re not visible in the Compose file.

-3. Reusability: External secrets can be easily shared across multiple services and stacks.
+3. Reusability: External secrets can be shared across multiple services and stacks.

-4. Deployment: Internal secrets are easier to deploy in development environments but may require additional steps in production.
+4. Deployment: Internal secrets are easier to deploy in dev but may require extra steps in production.

-5. Versioning: External secrets can be versioned independently of the application code.
+5. Versioning: External secrets can be versioned independently of your application.

 When to Use Each Type